mrd0x/secblog/src/pages/abusing-google-drives-email-file-functionality/index.md

 date: "2021-11-17"
 ---

-Google Drive's "Email this file" functionality can be used for phishing purposes<!-- end -->.
+Google Drive's email file functionality can be used to send phishing emails via the google.com domain<!-- end -->.

 # Introduction